ClementRepository/TerraformforAbsoluteBeginners/Project 1 WSL/InstallWSL.md

 You will be able to install WSL or Windows Subsystem for Linux on your Windows computer.

 ## Steps
+1. In your windows search bar (bottom of your screen), type in "Turn Windows features On and Off" and click on the result.
+2. Scroll down the options until you see Windows Subsystem for Linux and make sure the box is checked for that option.
-1. In your windows search bar (bottom of your screen), type in "command prompt", or "powershell."
+3. In your windows search bar (bottom of your screen), type in "command prompt", or "powershell."
 Click on the result.
-2. type in the command ```wsl --install```
+4. type in the command ```wsl --install```
+5. You'll need to restart your computer.
-3. Go to the Project 2 folder in this repository to learn how to install Tabby Terminal for further tasks.
+6. Go to the Project 2 folder in this repository to learn how to install Tabby Terminal for further tasks.